ayush51/tutorial/tutorial.md

 ####Chat box

 Modifying the chat box can not only change its appearance, but also limit or extend the amount of control that the leader and the follower can have.
-You can also choose to remove the chat box functionality entirely.
+You can also choose to remove the chat box functionality entirely, and display an icon panel instead.

 ###### Changing the chatbox color